Lake Titicaca: Overview

 The lake is located at the northern end of the endorheic Altiplano basin high in the Andes on the border of Peru and Bolivia.
 The western part of the lake lies within the Puno Region of Peru, and the eastern side is located in the Bolivian La Paz Department.

 The lake consists of two nearly separate subbasins connected by the Strait of Tiquina, which is 800 m across at the narrowest point.
 The larger subbasin, Lago Grande (also called Lago Chucuito), has a mean depth of 135 m and a maximum depth of 284 m.
 The smaller subbasin, Wiñaymarka (also called Lago Pequeño, "little lake"), has an average depth of 9 m and a maximum depth of 40 m.
 The overall average depth of the lake is 107 m.

 Five major river systems feed into Lake Titicaca.
 In order of their relative flow volumes, these are Ramis, Coata, Ilave, Huancané, and Suchez.
 More than 20 other smaller streams empty into Titicaca.
 The lake has 41 islands, some of which are densely populated.

 Having only a single season of free circulation, the lake is monomictic, and water passes through Lago Huiñaimarca and flows out the single outlet at the Río Desaguadero, which then flows south through Bolivia to Lake Poopó.
 This only accounts for about 10% of the lake's water balance.
 Evapotranspiration, caused by strong winds and intense sunlight at high altitude, balances the remaining 90% of the water loss.
+Its waters are slightly brackish, with UNESCO reporting its salinity as ranging from 5.2-5.5 parts per 1000.
 It is nearly a closed lake.